umd-lhcb/lhcb-ntuples-gen/docs/data/comparison_run1_Dst/comparison.md

     A value of $1$ represents `ISOLATION_TRACK1`. $2$ and $3$ are interpreted
     in the same way.
     A value of $0$ indicates no match at all.
+    A value of $-2$ indicates no actual track exists, and is only assigned when the BDT score is $-2$.

     The version should be interpreted in this way: `v36r1p2` means matching a `v36` track with all 3 `v42` tracks with the same UID.
 The `v42` tracks act